Vehrik/FarOut/Characters/1-Core_Stats.md

       When a Creature accumulates Stress, it lowers the effective score of the Capacity, and can even make a Core unusuable.
 If a Creature accumulates 15 Stress, they fall unconscious and becomes vulnerable to Execution.

+      Stress does not effect your vitals, but there are consequences associated with Cores dropping to negative values.
+You accumulate these penalties whether your Core is naturally below certain values, or is lowered by Stress

+      The consequences for having low Core Stats are as follows:

+        Brawn

+            <= -3 Weakened

+                            Your Character is treated as if they had no Brawn for purposes of determing how much Burden they can bare.

+            == -5 Enfeebled

+                            Your Character automatically fails all Brawn
+                            Challenges.
+It is also treated as if it only had 1 Momentum when determing how much Burden they can bare.

+        Speed

+            <= -3 Hobbled

+                            Your Character's is only able to Dash if they expend an Action.
+They also Busts when Attempting Movement and their Stride is also set to 1::1.

+            == -5 Crippled

+                            Your Character is unable to move more than 5ft per round, and doing so consumes both Actons they have.
+                            They also fail any Speed Challenges encountered.

+        Brain

+            <= -3 Foggy
+                            Your Creature loses all Talents other than those supplied by their Natural Talent until they stop being Foggy.
+In addition, all Brain related Challenges are made with a Bust.

+            == -5 Gobsmacked

+                            Your Character automatically fails all Brain related Challenges.
+They are also considered to be Busted for every other Action.

+        Heart

+            <= -3 Disheartened

+                            Your Character loses the ability to Grunt except for when they Grit Their Teeth.
+Breaks only restore 1 Stamina per 2 Hours.

+            == -5 Enthralled

+                            The Character loses their free will, meaning they can't take Actions.
+Reactions may be taken as normal.

+                            Other Creatures can make 2-worded commands that may or may not be paired with a gesture as an Action.
+                            The Enthralled Creature fulfills all commands given to them in good faith, but Enthralled Creatures cannot be made to directly cause Damage to themselves or their Friends, but can't be made to cause Damage the Creature they're Enthralled to or the Friends of that Creature either.

+                            They obey the instructions of Friends over those issued by Strangers, and obey the instructions of Strangers over those issues by Foes.

+                            If a Foe issues instructions in the presence of Friends, the Enthralled Creature will check for disapproval from their Friends before they carry out the instructions.
+Voicing disapproval costs 1
+                            Action.
+If no Friend voices disapproval, then the Creature follows the command if it satisfies the above criteria.

+                            Enthralled Creatures consider other Enthralled
+                            Creatures as Strangers.
+If no Friends are present, you treat Foes as if they were Friends.

+                            Enthralled Creatures snap out of it if their Heart Core is raised above -4.